 Medication Side Effects

 The most common side effect is dry mouth.
 Hundreds of medications, including anticholinergics, antidepressants, antihypertensives, and diuretics, can reduce saliva production.
 Seniors taking these drugs should consult their healthcare providers about potential alternatives or timing adjustments.
-If the medication cannot be changed, aggressive dry mouth management and increased fluoride use are necessary to protect the teeth.

 Impact of Medical Conditions

-Older adults with diabetes or heart disease are statistically less likely to have had a recent dental visit compared to those without these conditions.
-Given the risks, individuals with these medical profiles may require more frequent dental monitoring, potentially every three to four months.
+Given the elevated risks, individuals with these medical profiles may benefit from more frequent dental monitoring, often every three to four months.

 When and How to See a Dentist